Trees in Bayside

 Private property

-- No higher than 3m, and is no more than 300mm wide at a height of 1m above the ground
+- No higher than 3m, and no more than 300mm wide at a height of 1m above the ground

 Public land